adamjmosebach/wedding-planning-app/README.md

 ### Post-MVP

-It would be nice if the user could be able to:
+It would be nice if the user would be able to:
 - Select specific vendor reviews from a dropdown of reviewed vendors
 - View all of a user's past reviews
 - Email a reviewer directly from site